Title Dispute: The house at 372 Lewis Street; Burlington, Wisconsin 53105

 The title over this house is in dispute.

-To add to the complexities, the owner, Joseph William Baker has been fraudulently been harassed by the Racine County Sheriff’s department such that Joseph fears for his life to engage the Sheriff’s or the courts in that county.
+To add to the complexities, the owner, Joseph William Baker has been fraudulently harassed by the Racine County Sheriff’s department in another matter where officers made threats of physical violence such that Joseph fears for his life to engage the Sheriff’s or the courts in that county.

 Joseph has contacted Chase Home Mortgage and the Consumer Finance Protection Bureau to inform them about how his rescission in light of the US Supreme Court’s decision in Jesinowski vs. Countrywide about the Truth in Lending Act (regulation Z) shows that Joseph’s rescission was effective upon instructing his notary public to hand deliver the document.

-Joseph’s position is that he is entitled to the home, to all the payments he made, to quiet title, to all the profits and proceeds which have been earned ever since regarding the home.
+Joseph’s position is that he is entitled to the home, to all the payments he made, to quiet title, to all the profits and proceeds which have been earned ever since regarding the home along with punitive awards.

 Joseph is claiming in addition that Chase Home Mortgage and Gray and Associates, LLC together owe Joseph 52 million USD for the stress and grief which this matter has caused him and Barbara Gilmore-Baker to break up.
 In part this caused Joseph to be homeless, and to live in peonage.